Bio and CV

 - b) Other closely related courses in SCARP: PLAN 602

-Leonie Sandercock joined the School of Community & Regional Planning at UBC in July 2001 and served as Director of the School from July 2006 to November 2007.
-Her main research interest is in working with First Nations, through collaborative community planning, using the medium of film as a catalyst for dialogue, on the possibilities of healing, reconciliation, and partnership.
-She is using her recently completed documentary (with Giovanni Attili) 'Finding Our Way' as a catalyst for dialogues in BC communities (see www.mongrel-stories.com and www.facebook.com/FINDING.OUR.WAY.thefilm).
+I joined the School of Community & Regional Planning at UBC in July 2001 and served as Director of the School from July 2006 to November 2007.
+My main research interest is in working with First Nations, through collaborative community planning, using the medium of film as a catalyst for dialogue, on the possibilities of healing, reconciliation, and partnership.
+I am using my recently completed documentary (with Giovanni Attili) 'Finding Our Way' as a catalyst for dialogues in BC communities (see www.mongrel-stories.com and www.facebook.com/FINDING.OUR.WAY.thefilm).

-Other research interests include immigration, cultural diversity and integration; participatory planning, democracy, and information and communication technologies; fear and the city, particularly as this relates to 'fear of the other'; the possibilities of a more therapeutic model of planning; the importance of stories and storytelling in planning theory and practice; and the role of multimedia in planning.
+Other research interests include the possibilities of a more therapeutic model of planning; the importance of stories and storytelling in planning theory and practice; and the role of multimedia in planning.

-Leonie was Professor and Head of Graduate Urban Studies at Macquarie University in Sydney from 1981-1986, before moving to Los Angeles where she had two careers, one in screenwriting, the other teaching in the Graduate School of Architecture and Urban Planning at UCLA, both of which were life-transforming experiences.
+I was Professor and Head of Graduate Urban Studies at Macquarie University in Sydney from 1981-1986, before moving to Los Angeles where I had two careers, one in screenwriting, the other teaching in the Graduate School of Architecture and Urban Planning at UCLA, both of which were life-transforming experiences.

-She has also written books about sport (Australian football) and about the Australian labor movement, and had one of her screenplays produced as an ABC TV Movie of the Week in 1992 while living in LA.
-Her best known urban writings are Cities for Sale (1975); Public Participation in Planning (1975); The Land Racket (1979); Urban Political Economy: the Australian Case (1983), with Mike Berry; Making the Invisible Visible: A Multicultural History of Planning (1998); Towards Cosmopolis: Planning for Multicultural Cities (1998); and Cosmopolis 2: Mongrel Cities of the 21st Century (2003).
-She now collaborates with Giovanni Attili (University of Rome) on documentaries (Where Strangers Become Neighbours, 2007; and Finding Our Way, 2010) and books: Where Strangers Become Neighbours: the integration of immigrants in Vancouver, Canada (2009), and an edited collection Multimedia in Urban Policy and Planning: Beyond the Flatlands (2010).
+I've also written books about sport (Australian football) and about the Australian labor movement, and one of my screenplays was produced as an ABC TV Movie of the Week in 1992 while I was living in LA.
+My best known urban writings are Cities for Sale (1975); Public Participation in Planning (1975); The Land Racket (1979); Urban Political Economy: the Australian Case (1983), with Mike Berry; Making the Invisible Visible: A Multicultural History of Planning (1998); Towards Cosmopolis: Planning for Multicultural Cities (1998); and Cosmopolis 2: Mongrel Cities of the 21st Century (2003).
+Since 2005 I have collaborated with Giovanni Attili (University of Rome) on documentaries (Where Strangers Become Neighbours, 2007; and Finding Our Way, 2010) and books: Where Strangers Become Neighbours: the integration of immigrants in Vancouver, Canada (2009), and an edited collection Multimedia in Urban Policy and Planning: Beyond the Flatlands (2010).

-Working with two First Nations communities in north central BC since 2007 has brought about a change of direction in Leonie's work.
-She is now focusing on the work of healing, reconciliation and the possibility of partnerships between Native and non-Native Canadians, and community development and cross-cultural dialogue in historically divided communities.
-Since 2010, Leonie has been working on a new curriculum, Indigenous Community Planning (ICP), within SCARP's Masters degree.
+Working with two First Nations communities in north central BC since 2007 has brought about a change of direction in my work, which now focusing on healing, reconciliation and the possibility of partnerships between Native and non-Native Canadians, and community development and cross-cultural dialogue in historically divided communities.
+Since 2010, I have been working on a new curriculum, Indigenous Community Planning (ICP), within SCARP's Masters degree.
 This curriculum has been designed and is now being delivered in partnership with the Musqueam First Nation, on whose traditional, ancestral and unceded territory UBC is located.
 In 2013, there are ten students enrolled in the ICP program, which consists of five core courses, plus an internship with a First Nation or Indigenous organization, and a Practicum in a First Nations community in BC.

-Off-campus, Leonie likes to go surfing, dancing, swimming in long lakes and walking in the rain forest, as well as reading novels, writing poetry, and feasting with friends.
-For balance, she finds peace in a cabin in the forest on an island in Coast Salish territory.
+Off-campus, I am addicted to surfing, and also love dancing, swimming, and walking in the rain forest, as well as reading novels, writing poetry, and feasting with friends.

-In March 2007 Leonie received the BMW Group Award for Intercultural Learning for her writing on Cosmopolitan Urbanism and for her collaboration with Vancouver's Collingwood Neighbourhood House, with whom she shared first prize.
+In March 2007 I received the BMW Group Award for Intercultural Learning for an essay on Cosmopolitan Urbanism and for my collaboration with Vancouver's Collingwood Neighbourhood House, with whom I shared first prize.

-In Sept 2012 Leonie was awarded an Honorary Doctorate for lifetime contribution to planning scholarship by Roskilde University in Denmark.
+In Sept 2012 I was awarded an Honorary Doctorate for lifetime contribution to planning scholarship by Roskilde University in Denmark.

 Major Areas of Engagement in Sustainability Planning